-The identity of the complainant, with a full mailing address (including fax number and email) for correspondence.
-The identity of the complainant must be kept confidential to all parties outside the IPMG Ethical Practices Sub Committee.
+The identity of the complainant, with a full mailing address (including email) for correspondence.
+The identity of the complainant must be kept confidential to all parties outside the IPMG Ethics & Compliance Task Force.

-To maintain the neutrality of Ethical Practices Sub Committee as well as to keep the confidentiality of the Complainant, any member of Ethical Practices Sub Committee who is representing the Complainant or the Alleged Company shall be excluded in any process, handling and decision making of the compliant, ever since the complaint is received by IPMG.
+To maintain the neutrality of Ethics & Compliance Task Force as well as to keep the confidentiality of the Complainant, any member of Ethics & Compliance Task Force who is representing the Complainant or the Alleged Company shall be excluded in any process, handling and decision making of the compliant, ever since the complaint is received by IPMG.